Loahit5101/PointPillars-Camera-LiDAR-Fusion/README.md

 # PointPillars with LiDAR-Camera Fusion for 3D Object Detection

 - Implementation of PointPillars Network with camera fusion for 3D object Detection in Autonomous Driving.
-- Object Detection outputs from PointPillars and a 2D object detector are fused using a Fusion Network ([CLOCs](https://arxiv.org/pdf/2009.00784.pdf)) to achieve improved performance compared to LiDAR only baseline.
+- Object Detection outputs from PointPillars and a 2D object detector (Cascade R-CNN) are fused using a Fusion Network ([CLOCs](https://arxiv.org/pdf/2009.00784.pdf)) to achieve improved performance compared to LiDAR only baseline.

 ## Performance